 staff made an objective error in grading, then you may submit a

-regrade request.
+regrade request and regrades for homework are due exactly 1 week from grade release (at 11.59pm).
 Remember that even if the grading seems harsh to

 you, the same rubric was used for everyone for fairness, so this